indoor-analytics/discrete-clustering/README.md

 * triangle
 * hexagon

-Size of such shapes can be modified by playing with the `granularity` parameter of `clusterPaths`/`getClusteredGraph` methods.
+Size of such shapes can be modified by playing with the `granularity` parameter of the `clusterPaths` method.